 What’s the real problem?

-A salesperson’s correct diagnosis of a customer’s pain is just a start – they also need to understand where it sits on the customer’s hierarchy of needs.
+A salesperson’s correct diagnosis of a customer’s pain is just a start, – they also need to understand where it sits on the customer’s hierarchy of needs.
 To dig deeper, you again need to focus on asking the right questions.

 “If you go to the doctor because something’s hurting, sometimes it’s because you haven’t been taking care of two other things in your body,” Kosakowski said.

 He said that most people don’t go through the process of realizing that, yes, a customer might need the salesperson’s solution, but it may not be the priority.
-Part of qualifying a lead is understanding where the salesperson’s solution fits in the customer’s hierarchy of needs.
+Part of qualifying a lead is understanding where your current solution fits in their list of needs.
 “Otherwise, you’ve actually sold them something that’s not a priority,” Kosakowski said.
 “When you do get those sales, it’s forced, they never use the product, and your churn rate goes through the roof.”

 Successful salespeople care about the customers’ experience and customer journey and put their needs first, Harris said.
-“It’s quite important when you getting the pain points that you’re not pushing an agenda – I think buyers smell that,” he said.
+“It’s quite important when you are getting the pain points that you’re not pushing an agenda – I think buyers smell that,” he said.
 “You need to be genuinely trying to be in service to the customer.”

 Becoming an expert at diagnostics